The author lives in a quiet rural community in lower Puna on the Big Island. He's an avid gardener, traveler, and photographer.

 Nutritional value and health benefits

-Breadfruit is reported to have many excellent health benefits including:
+Breadfruit is reported to have many excellent health benefits, including the following:

-- Promote new cell growth (healing wounds faster)
+- Promotes new cell growth (healing wounds faster)

 Culinary uses of breadfruit in Hawaii